 - Driving distance: 84 mi / 135 km

 - Driving time: 2 h

-The town Stowe sits at the foot of the Green Mountains in Vermont.
-It’s a place that’s often mentioned among the best small towns in America.
-When you visit on the New England road trip it’s easy to see why.
+A charming Vermont village with a postcard-worthy downtown area, Stowe beautifully sits at the foot of the Green Mountains in Vermont.
+It’s a place often mentioned among the prettiest small towns in America

-Not in Stowe but just a short drive away from Stowe you find the ice cream lover’s dream.
+Not in Stowe but just a short drive away, you find the ice cream lover’s dream.
 In Waterbury the original Ben & Jerry’s ice cream factory is located.
-It’s a tasty stop to make no matter if you travel solo, as a couple, or make a family New England road trip.
+It’s a tasty stop no matter if you travel solo, as a couple or take a family New England road trip.

-Additional stop: An additional stop on the Northeast USA road trip is Burlington, VT.
-Burlington is a fun city that sits on the shore of Lake Champlain.
-It offers a great contrast to the quaint mountain town Stowe.
-It’s just 36 miles (58 km) between the two so you can easily include both on the ultimate New England road trip itinerary.
+Additional stop: A beloved additional stop on the Northeast USA road trip is Burlington, VT.
+Burlington, a fun city on the shore of Lake Champlain, offers a great contrast to the quaint mountain town Stowe.
+As it’s just 36 miles (58 km) between the two, you can easily include both on the ultimate New England road trip itinerary.